marcos-abreu/monaco/docs/modules/monaco-local.md

         fresh : true
     });

-On the code above we have created a sample Monaco application `myApp`, added a `Users` collection definition with cache set to 10 minutes, started the application, created a users collection instance and then fetched the data twice.
+On the code above we have created a sample Monaco application `app`, added a `Users` collection definition with cache set to 10 minutes, started the application, created a users collection instance and then fetched the data twice.

 The first `fetch` call will cache the response for 10 minutes; so lets say that the second `fetch` call was done before the original data is expired, if we haven't included the `fresh` property it would use the local data, but because we used this property the `fetch` call will bypass the local stored data and will make another request to the server.